Taco Meat Recipe

 • Patience.
 Simmer the tomato sauce and water with the taco meat until the liquid is all but gone.

 • Try a different protein.
-You can use ground chicken, turkey, or pork.
+Take a cue from my turkey enchiladas and use ground turkey, ground chicken, or pork.
 Impossible Meat would be great for vegetarian diets.

 • Experiment with spice.
 Dice a jalapeno and saute it with the onion, or add a little cayenne in with the rest of the seasoning for a spicier taco meat.